socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 [SC]
 REACTSTRAP
 [VO]
-We'll use reactstrap -- bootstrap for React -- for our styling
+We'll use reactstrap -- bootstrap for React -- for our styling.

 [SC]
+REACT SPRING
+[VO]
+And React Spring for animations.

+[SC]
+React Router DOM
+[VO]
+We'll use React Router for site navigation

+[SC]
+Formik
+[VO]
+And Formik to handle forms.

+[SC]
 HOOKS
 [VO]
-You'll learn react Hooks
+You'll learn React Hooks for component level logic

 [SC]
-React Router

-[SC]
+REDUX
+REDUX TOOLKIT
+[VO]
+And Redux and redux toolkit for global state.

 [VO]
 And along the way, you'll learn a lot about javascript.